 The Guard is now divided into two parts, the Base Branch and the Field Branch.
 Essentially the Field Branch handles the tasks always handled by the Guard, while the Base Branch handles the government functions that would be left to the civilian administration on another world.
 A recruit begins in the Field Branch and stays there until his fighting days are over, after which he can either retire or transfer to the Base Branch.
-Base Branch officers have the same sort of relationship to Field Branch officers that staff officers have to line officers.
-Field Branch personnel may be seconded to the Base Branch for temporary duty, and in an emergency Base Branch personnel can be seconded to the Field Branch, but mostly being transferred to the Base Branch is a one-way career move.
+Base Branch officers have the same sort of relationship to Field Branch personnel may be seconded to the Base Branch for temporary duty, and in an emergency Base Branch personnel can be seconded to the Field Branch, but mostly being transferred to the Base Branch is a one-way career move.